bite-your-idols/Gamestarter/README.md

 ```
 ***

+.

 #### AdvancedLauncher:

-The other way to launch RetroArch games, and the only one to launch both amiga roms and GameMaker Pi ports, is using AdvancedLauncher, located also under Program Addons.
+Another way to launch RetroArch games, and the only one to launch both amiga roms and GameMaker Pi ports, is using AdvancedLauncher, located also under Program Addons.

 ![screenshot-advlauncher-context](https://github.com/bite-your-idols/gamestarter-openelec/raw/master/assets/screenshot-advlauncher-context.png)